pic pic

 0

 The approach presented above relies on x[i] on the left-hand side of =, ensuring each element is treated as a view.
-However, an alternative strategy is to leverage the function view.
-This function enables the creation of a variable that contains all the elements to be modified.
-In doing so, the mutation can be performed directly on the entire object created, rather than repeatedly accessing elements from the original object.
+An alternative strategy is to use the function view.
+This enables the creation of a variable containing all the elements to be modified.
+Once that view is constructed, you can perform the mutation on the view itself, rather than repeatedly indexing into the original array.

 In the following, we illustrate the technique by mutating a vector initialized with zeros.
 Note that the function zeros defaults to zeros with type Float64, explaining why 1 is automatically converted to 1.0.